yannoff/phpcc/README.md

 Fact is, some of those libs have **A LOT** of dependencies...
 Hence the `vendor` directory, which is usually included in the archive is really **HUGE**.

-Q: How do we remediate then ?
+Q: How to remediate then ?

-A: Before compiling, we ensure the `vendor` directory does not contains any dev library:
+A: Before compiling, ensure the `vendor` directory does not contains any dev library:

 ```
 composer install --no-dev